opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 Test Results Collection Framework
 =================================

-Any test project running in the global OPNFV lab infrastructure and is integrated with OPNFV CI can push test results to the community Test Database using a common Test API.
+Any test project running in the global Anuket lab infrastructure and is integrated with Anuket CI can push test results to the community Test Database using a common Test API.
 This database can be used to track the evolution of testing and analyse test runs to compare results across installers, scenarios and between technically and geographically diverse hardware environments.